semrush/intergalactic/website/docs/components/modal/modal-code.md

 @example modal

-@## Height of the modal window is bigger the browser page
+@## Modal window height is bigger than the browser page

 Sometimes the amount of content overfills the window's visibility, but you don't need to worry about it, because the component will be adjusted and the scroll will appear.